 Also, adjacent tracts of protected open space include Long Hill to the north (295 acres) and Riverbend and Mill Pond (464 acres) to the east.
 The land for the proposed project currently functions as a connector between these large tracts.
-The site plan would be significantly improved with expanded, connected open space.
-And, in the absence of sidewalks in the housing area, new trails linked to existing adjacent trail networks would benefit the public and the development's residents.
+The developer mentions trail connections to Long Hill, Riverbend and Mill Point (Mill Pond is the correct name), but none appear in the revised plan set.
+Trails his firm promised at The Cottages at River Hill in West Newbury were an afterthought and constructed without regard for engineering specifications (they were made from construction grade wood chips shoveled from the back of a truck with no ground preparation).
+As a result, these trails are impossible to maintain and are barely distinguishable today.